gitter-badger/apex/README.md

-# apex
+# Apex
-A package manager for Arch Linux and the AUR - Fast, simple and multilingual.
+A package manager for Arch Linux and the AUR that aims to be fast, simple and multilingual.